bids-standard/bids-specification/src/99-appendices/03-hed.md

 The HED strings from all sources are concatenated to form the final event annotations.

-Annotations placed in sidecars are preferred to those placed directly in the `HED` column, because they are simpler, more compact, more easily edited, and less prone to inconsistent annotation.
+Annotations placed in sidecars are the RECOMMENDED way to annotate data using HED.
+These annnotations are preferred to those placed directly in the `HED` column, because they are simpler, more compact, more easily edited, and less prone to inconsistencies.

 ## HED and the BIDS inheritance principle